Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 #### From the devcontainer
 It is not currently possible to directly communicate with USB devices.
-BUT, as a work around you can use a proxy TCP/IP connection Set up a proxy: open a terminal window, `cd ./tools/sc64` and then `./sc64deployer.exe server`
+BUT, as a workaround you can use a proxy TCP/IP connection Set up a proxy: open a terminal window, `cd ./tools/sc64` and then `./sc64deployer.exe server`

 Then in the dev container, use `make run` or `make run-debug`